cjfelice/tweeter/README.md

-# Tweeter Project
+# Bleeter Project

-Tweeter is a simple, single-page Twitter clone.
+Bleeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Uses JQuery, html5 and plain ol' CSS3.
+Allowed for practice of front-end work-flow and exploration of the applicable technologies.

 ## Getting Started